datalad/datalad-paper-joss/paper.md

 Git can interact with other repositories on the file system or accessible via a set of standard (ssh, http) or custom (Git) network transport protocols.
 Interaction with non git-aware portals should then be implemented via custom Git transfer protocols, as, e.g., it was done in datalad-osf [@datalad-osf:zenodo].
 Git-annex provides access to a wide range of external data storage resources via various protocols but cannot implement all idiosyncrasies of any individual data portal.
 In particular, scientific data is frequently stored in compressed archives to reduce its storage demands, and/or on specialized servers, such as XNAT ([www.xnat.org](http://www.xnat.org)).
+Efficient scientific data processing therefore usually requires seamless access to a wide variety of different stores of scientific data.
-To address these demands, git-annex established a protocol [@git-annex:special_remotes_protocol] through which external tools can provide custom transport functionality transparently to the git-annex user.
+To address this requirement, git-annex established a protocol [@git-annex:special_remotes_protocol] through which external tools can provide custom transport functionality transparently to the git-annex user.
 This allowed DataLad and many other projects to facilitate access to an ever-growing collection of resources [@git-annex:special_remotes] and to overcome technological limitations (e.g., maximal file sizes, or file system inode limits).

 **They require a layer above to establish a *distribution*.**